 The blood cancers we are fighting:

-Lymphoma is the most common blood cancer, affecting 83,000 Americans each year.
-While its rates continue to rise, there have also been rapid advances in treatment, and currently 80% of patients with Hodgkin's lymphoma can be cured.
+Lymphoma is the most common blood cancer, affecting 81,000 Americans each year.
+While its rates continue to rise, there have also been rapid advances in treatment, and the current 5-year survival rate for all people diagnosed with Hodgkin lymphoma is 87%.

 Leukemia is a malignant cancer of the bone marrow and blood, diagnosed in 60,000 Americans each year.
 It is the most common cancer in children and teens.
 The leukemia death rate for children ranging from birth to age 14 in the United States has declined 60% over the past three decades, due to treatment advances.